EmAchieng/Portfolio/README.md

 # sCam notes

+## Running the project locally

 To run the project, you need to set up the environment variables, which can do locally by sourcing the init shell file.
 You'll need to copy the `init_template.sh` file and add some values if you have not already done this.

 ```
 cd portfolio
 source init.sh
 ```

+## Deployment

+Project is hosted on Heroku, currently in sCam's account which Em is added as a collaborator to.
+If you're setting up a new instance of the project on your computer, you can add the exisiting Heroku remote by running:

+`heroku git:remote -a portfoilioem`